 - Peace of Mind

-Hear how our favourite luxury hotels and their dedicated staff coped during lockdown, and how they're preparing for guests to return post-pandemic
+Hear how our favorite luxury hotels and their dedicated staff coped during the lockdown, and how they're preparing for guests to return post-pandemic

 “Covid-19 has taught us to build team spirit”

 The Kingdom of Bhutan banned international arrivals in March, therefore our two lovely Himalayan Resorts of COMO Uma Paro and COMO Uma Punakha have been closed.
 The time has not gone to waste: we’ve been busy discovering new mountain biking and trekking routes for our guests, developing personalised Bhutanese cookery classes, and upgrading our two-acre Chef’s Garden.
 More importantly, we’ve been re-training our teams in delivering Guest Service experiences.
 Covid-19 has taught us many new work lessons, in particular, to be resourceful, think positively, build team spirit and to prioritise values.
 We can’t wait to welcome Lightfoot Travel guests’ back, and we’re hoping they’ll like our butter lamp lighting ceremony.
 It takes place in a century-old Monastery for a transformational travel journey experience.”

 Covid-19 has taught me that we’re powerless to control this planet, and we have to rethink our connection to nature and environment: I thought about this a lot while I spent lockdown supervising construction projects to upgrade rooms and the public areas at Amanjiwo.
 When it comes to travel, I think wellness will matter more than ever: we’ve introduced ‘Tolak Bala’ - an ancient Javanese spiritual cleansing ritual for body and mind - into our menu of spa treatments.
 My wish is that our guests can forget the pandemic while staying here.
 Our resort offers plenty of privacy and seclusion, our staff are well trained, and we will all make sure that safety is guaranteed.